Dvenkateshprasad/Group29/README.md

-# Gender Recognition using Voice
+# Gender Recognition By Voice

+### End-to-End Model is present in `./end_to_end_model` folder

-This repository is about building a deep learning model using TensorFlow 2 to recognize gender of a given speaker's audio.
+Building a end-to-end deep learning model using TensorFlow 2 to recognize gender of a given speaker's audio.

 ## Requirements
 - TensorFlow 2.x.x